openstack/neutron/doc/source/stadium/governance.rst

    The `neutron-lib patch <https://review.openstack.org/#/c/353131/>`_ introduces the elements that define the API, and testing coverage validates that the resource and actions maps use valid keywords.
-   API reference documention is provided alongside the definition to keep everything in one place.
+   API reference documentation is provided alongside the definition to keep everything in one place.
    The `neutron patch <https://review.openstack.org/#/c/353132/>`_ uses the Neutron extension framework to plug the API definition